 New mobile/manufactured home developments outside areas vulnerable to flooding shall provide shelter space as required above that meets established requirements for wind load, cyclical load and impact resistance in the Florida Building Codes.
-Shelter space may be established either onsite or off-site, provided this space is located, equipped and stocked with provisions and maintained and retained in accordance with the specifications provided by the Martin County Fire Rescue Emergency Management Director.
+Shelter space may be established either on-site or offsite, provided this space is located, equipped and stocked with provisions and maintained and retained in accordance with the specifications provided by the Martin County Fire Rescue Emergency Management Director.
 No emergency storm shelters shall be approved on the barrier islands.

-The on-site shelter space option shall not be available to developments that lie in areas vulnerable to surge as identified on Figure 8-5 of this element.
+The on-site shelter space option shall not be available to developments that lie in areas vulnerable to surge as identified on Figure 8-53 of this element.

-Editor's note- Figure 8-5 is on file in the office of the Martin County Growth Management Department.
+Editor's note(s)-Figure 8-53 is on file in the office of the Martin County Growth Management Department.